 3. CapFilt: Captioning and Filtering

-• Captioner: The captioner is an image-grounded text decoder finetuned with the LM objective.
-It generates synthetic captions for web images, aiming to produce relevant and contextually accurate text.
+- Captioner: An image-to-text model that is fine-tuned to generate new, synthetic captions for each web image.
+This creates a new, potentially better, set of descriptive texts.
 Nucleus sampling is employed to generate synthetic captions, as it leads to better performance due to the more diverse and surprising captions generated.

 The captioner and the filter work together to achieve substantial performance improvement on various downstream tasks by bootstrapping the captions.